rungalileo/docs-official/.github/CONTRIBUTING.md

 #### Explanations

 Explanations provide context and background information.
 These explain the why of the product.
 These are grouped by product area.
-These can include concept guides, details on integrations, overviews and
+These can include concept guides, and overviews of Galileo.

 **Audience** - someone who wants a better understanding of the product, such as use cases, or the reasoning behind features.